sguzunov/docs/docs/glue42-concepts/05_windows/02_workspaces/01_overview/overview.md

 The `<Workspaces />` component has two props - `glue` and `components`.
 The `glue` prop expects the `glue` object returned by the initialized Glue42 library.
 The `components` prop is used to define the header area components (see [Header Area Components](#extending_workspaces-header_area_components)), the system popup components or apps (see [Replacing the System Popups](#extending_workspaces-custom_popups-replacing_the_system_popups)) and the Workspace content to be rendered (see [Composing Workspace Content](#extending_workspaces-composing_workspace_content)).

-*It is important to note that the `<Workspaces>` component is not meant to be used as a typical React component.
+*It is important to note that the `<Workspaces>` component isn't meant to be used as a typical React component.
 Besides its rendering responsibilities, it also contains heavy logic.
 This component is meant to allow you to create a dedicated Workspaces App which must function as a standalone window - you must never use it as a part of another application, as this will lead to malfunctioning.
 The Workspaces App should be customized only using the available extensibility points.*

 The following example shows the `<Workspaces />` component props, their properties and default values: